voxpupuli/beaker/docs/concepts/masterless_puppet.md

 ## What is Beaker Doing by Default?

-Be default (without the masterless flag), when someone calls for a host of a particular role, using the `Beaker::DSL::Roles` module's methods (ie. `master`, `dashboard`, etc), Beaker checks to verify that a host was given with that role.
+By default (without the masterless flag), when someone calls for a host of a particular role, using the `Beaker::DSL::Roles` module's methods (ie. `master`, `dashboard`, etc), Beaker checks to verify that a host was given with that role.

 If no host was given with this role, then Beaker throws a `DSL::Outcomes::FailTest` Error, which causes that test case to fail.